 — Iain Loasby

-This 1st-4th August will see Queen’s Wood, N10 becoming a site of charcoal production for the first time in living memory.
+It was hoped that the 1st-4th August would have seen Queen’s Wood in Haringey becoming a site of charcoal production again for perhaps the first time in living memory.

 — Iain Loasby